iamhussainrizvi/Flipkart-Clone---React-Project---27vh5m0o9z6m/README.md

 ### Description

-- this is website is fully responsive.
+-this is website is fully responsive.
-- it has login function,
+-it has login function,
--- adding and removing items from cart,
+-adding and removing items from cart,
--- displaing product page,
+- displaing product page,
--- displaying  all the items in cart ,
+- displaying  all the items in cart ,
--- updating the cart, checkout page.
+- updating the cart, checkout page.